quarkusio/quarkus-web-lab/cms/README.md

 Now, we want to click on a blog entry to show its contents, so let's add the ability to show a blog content per id on the index page.
+We do this by adding a `Cms.editBlogEntry` method which has a `id` path parameter, representing the blog entry we want to show.
+Notice that it can use the same template as the `index` method, so they both share the same view.
+The main difference is that one will have a `currentBlogEntry` set to `null` and the other to the blog entry we want to display.

 Edit the `src/main/java/rest/Cms.java` class: